MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/azuread-msoline-cmdlet-map.md

 ms.custom: getting-started
 ---

-# Find Azure AD and MSOnline cmdlets in Ms Graph PowerShell
+# Find Azure AD and MSOnline cmdlets in Microsoft Graph PowerShell
 You can use this map of Azure AD PowerShell and MSOnline cmdlets to find the cmdlets that you need in the  [Microsoft Graph PowerShell SDK](/powershell/microsoftgraph/overview).
 For more information about the new cmdlets, see [Get started with the Microsoft Graph PowerShell SDK](/graph/powershell/get-started).

 ## Azure AD to Microsoft Graph PowerShell by category